Eight Primal Shopping Typologies

 In the traditional sense, Conventionals (9% of American consumers) follow rules and aspire appropriately.
 They not only need rules to follow, they also need to see that everyone else is “playing fairly.”

 Gradualists (10% of American consumers) move at their own pace and refuse to “put all their eggs in one basket.”
 They are interested in purchases, not relationships.
 You can go broke trying to grow your share of their wallet, so forget up-selling or cross-selling.
-And never expect a Gradualist to join an affinity program of accept a membership card.
+And never expect a Gradualist to join a loyalty program or accept a membership card.

 Student shoppers (10% of American consumers) are customers who study everything relating to every decision in great detail.
 They thrive on data and frequently replace action with information; think of them as “perpetual ponderers” who are more likely to read your literature than buy your product or service.